salaros/mr-press/README.md

-A Wordpress site template which should help concious developers to keep developing for Wordpress, while stay away from its sloopy code style
+A Wordpress site template which should help concious developers to keep developing for Wordpress, but staying away from its sloopy code style